The millennial workforce is a winding maze that we are only just learning how to navigate.

 Paying attention to these little details will communicate the fact that you have a keen eye in the workplace, as well.
 Employers gravitate towards these personal twists when it comes to potential hires, so don’t be afraid to stand out.

-If there’s anything to take away here: find ways to talk to anyone who has the position you dream about.
+If there’s anything to take away here for millennials: find ways to talk to someone who has the position you dream about.
 Those who have already climbed their way up the ladder of success likely have a thing or two to tell you about how they got there.

 Take any chance to introduce yourself – the larger your network, the larger your scope of opportunities.